salimane/redis-tools/README.markdown

 The script probably needs to be added to a cron job if the keys are a lot because it only reshards a fix number of keys at a time and continue from there on the next run.
 It does this until there is no more keys to reshard

+You can use [rediscluster-py](https://github.com/salimane/rediscluster-py) or [rediscluster-php](https://github.com/salimane/rediscluster-php) as client libraries of your new cluster of redis servers.

 ####Dependency:

     sudo easy_install -U redis